mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/ca-custom/index.md

 - [Example use cases](#example-use-cases) then provide example file contents for the custom CA certificate configuration files for three popular use cases.

 # Supported CA certificates
 - Only custom CA certificates that have an associated RSA-type key pair are supported.
-Other types of certificates, such as those using ECC-type key pair, are currently not supported.
+Other types of certificates, such as those using ECC-type key pair, are not supported.
 - Custom CA certificates are only supported for a fresh installation of DC/OS Enterprise 1.10 or later.
 Older versions of DC/OS are not supported, and it is not possible to add a custom CA certificate during an upgrade.

 # Glossary
-- **Custom CA certificate:** Your custom CA certificate in the PEM format, which will be used to issue certificates for DC/OS components such as Admin Router.
+- **Custom CA certificate:** Your custom CA certificate in PEM format, which will be used to issue certificates for DC/OS components such as Admin Router.
 The custom CA certificate is either an intermediate CA certificate (issued by another CA) or a root CA certificate (self-signed by the custom CA).

 - **Private key associated with the custom CA certificate:** The private key in the PKCS#8 format associated with the custom CA certificate.